jadensutton/sports-betting-odds-generator-ufc/README.md

 This is a web application meant to serve a Random Forest model I built to generate odds for UFC matches.
 To use, simply select two fighters and click to generate odds.

-The stats for the model are as follows:
+The performance metrics for the model are as follows:
-Classification accuracy - 69%
+1. Classification accuracy - 69%
-Log loss - 0.54
+1. Log loss - 0.54

 Please note the following limitations of the model:
 1. The model cannot account for instances where a fighter from one weight class is matched up against a fighter from a different weight class.
 In such instances, the